WyattAutomation/YOLOv3-ROS-Robotic-Headshot-Turret/README.md

-# YOLOv3-ROS-Robotic-Head-Shot-Turret-
+# YOLOv3/ROS Robotic Pan/Tilt "Headshot" Turret
-Full build tutorial + code + pretrained weights for YOLOv3 to create a robotic turret that targets human heads.
-Pew-pew!!
+## Full Parts-List, Installation, and Build Tutorial with Code.

-This is a detailed tutorial on how to use YOLOv3 to guide a robotic turret to aim for the dome.
+This is an end-to-end build/installation tutorial with a full parts-list, pretrained YOLOv3 weights for "Human head", and preconfigured ROS packages to create your own robotic pan/tilt turret that uses machine learning to autonomously "target" and track human heads.
+You can see a few examples of this module in action in the gifs below:

 <img src="https://github.com/WyattAutomation/YOLOv3-ROS-Robotic-Head-Shot-Turret-/blob/master/orbbec.gif" height="400" width="285" align="left"> <img src="https://github.com/WyattAutomation/YOLOv3-ROS-Robotic-Head-Shot-Turret-/blob/master/lasershot.gif" height="400" width="510" align="right">
 <p align="center">